Jenkins CI plugins and plugin management

 Automating the plugin management

-You can maintain the list of plugins to be installed in the simple file.
+The latest option is very useful for automation and for maintaining infrastructure and a code approach.
+You can maintain a list of plugins to be installed in the simple, version controlled file.